Cost of Living in Wyoming

 $83

-Compared with popular neighboring state Utah, Wyoming is not a cheap state when it comes to food costs.
-In aggregate, Wyoming cities actually ranked the second most expensive in the entire Rocky Mountain region, with only Colorado scoring higher on grocery expenses.
+Compared with popular neighboring state Utah, Wyoming is not as cheap state when it comes to food costs.
+Wyoming ranked the third most expensive in the entire Rocky Mountain region, with only Colorado and Montana scoring higher on food expenses.

-According to the Bureau of Economic Analysis, the average annual cost of food and beverages (non-restaurant) per capita in Wyoming is $4,022, which comes out to around $335 per month.
+According to the Bureau of Economic Analysis, Wyoming’s per-capita average annual cost of food and beverages is $4,896, which comes out to around $408 per month.
 These costs vary widely even within the state, as high-cost areas like Laramie and Jackson can skew data upward.

-The Council for Community and Economic Research ranks food costs in major cities across the United States.
-Here are the rankings of grocery costs in the Rocky Mountain region for 2022, from lowest to highest.
+The Council for Community and Economic Research ranks grocery costs in major cities across the United States.
+Here are the comparative grocery costs in the Rocky Mountain region for 2024, from lowest to highest.

 Grocery Items Index